eric-neal/eric-neal/README.md

 I am currently looking for full-time work in software engineering.
 Ultimately interested in further education and research!

 ## What I'm working on
 I have several projects posted from courses I am taking in my last year, including various algorithm analysis programs and a very simple neural network in an elective AI course.
-I also have been working on a sports factoid website as an exploration of graph theory in my downtime.
+I also have been working on a sports factoid website as an exploration of graph theory.

 ## How to reach me
 ericnea (at) gmail (dot) com